 The group was then made to get into the rear part of a van which had a caged compartment.
 The van was white with blue stripes and the Hungarian flag.
 It drove for 5 minutes until it reached the Röszke-Horgos border crossing.

-There, the group had to stand in a line outside for 10 minutes with several other transit groups already deteained there (including people from Tunisia, Morocco and Egypt).
+There, the group had to stand in a line outside for 10 minutes with several other transit groups already detained there (including people from Tunisia, Morocco and Egypt).
 The respondent reports that he saw three different police vans bringing people to this point, until they were all assembled together as approximately 20 persons.
-During this time lined up there were 5 police officers in blue uniforms present.
+The respondent describes that during this time lined up there were 5 police officers in blue uniforms present.
 The officers searched them and asked for their names and phones.

 The officers took all the phones inside of a room and gave most of them back after five minutes.
 Two of the phones were reportedly not given back, one of them was given back not working – due to alleged excessive input of voltage -, and the respondent’s phone was returned without the SIM card compartment.

 After this, the whole group was made to walk back to Serbia at the border crossing at around 3:30AM, April 2nd, 2021.
-One Serbian policeman – in dark blue uniform – was waiting on the other side with one police car – white with blue stripes.
+The respondent described that one Serbian policeman – in dark blue uniform – was waiting on the other side with one police car – white with blue stripes.
 He allegedly asked the group members who had a camp ID card (for reception centres in Serbia).
 For those who did, the officer took them to nearby a building and asked for their names.
 The rest were let go.